sajeeb-ai/Honors-Project-Thesis/README.md

 # Honors-Project-Thesis

-Identification of Drug-addicted People Using Short Length of Voice Signal through Haar and Symlet Wavelet Transform
+Identification of Drug-addicted People Using Short Length of Voice Signal Through Haar and Symlet Wavelet Transform

 ## Accept for presentation